tweedegolf/storage-abstraction/publish/AdapterAzureBlob/README.md

 ```

-You can find these values in the Azure Portal
+You can find these values in the Azure Portal, see the [documentation](https://learn.microsoft.com/en-us/azure/developer/javascript/sdk/authentication/local-development-environment-developer-account?tabs=azure-portal%2Csign-in-azure-powershell) on Microsoft website.

 Alternately you can login by: